 The safety of immunization with live vaccines during or following KYMRIAH treatment has not been studied.
 Vaccination with live vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during KYMRIAH treatment, and until immune recovery following treatment with KYMRIAH.

 Pregnant women who have received KYMRIAH may have hypogammaglobulinemia.
 Assess immunoglobulin levels in newborns of mothers treated with KYMRIAH.

-Secondary Malignancies: Patients treated with KYMRIAH may develop secondary malignancies or recurrence of their leukemia.
-Monitor life-long for secondary malignancies.
+Secondary Malignancies: Patients treated with KYMRIAH may develop secondary malignancies or recurrence of their cancer.
+Monitor lifelong for secondary malignancies.
 If a second malignancy occurs, call 1‑844‑4KYMRIAH (1-844-459-6742) to obtain instructions on patient samples to collect for testing.

-Effects on Ability to Drive and Use Machines: Due to the potential for neurological events, patients receiving KYMRIAH are at risk for altered or decreased consciousness or coordination in the 8 weeks following infusion.
-Advise patients to refrain from driving and engaging in hazardous occupations or activities during this initial period.
+Effects on Ability to Drive and Use Machines: Due to the potential for neurological events, including altered mental status or seizures, patients receiving KYMRIAH are at risk for altered or decreased consciousness or coordination in the 8 weeks following infusion.
+Advise patients to refrain from driving and engaging in hazardous occupations or activities, such as operating heavy or potentially dangerous machinery, during this initial period.

 Pregnancy, Lactation, Females and Males of Reproductive Potential